MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Beta.Applications/Get-MgBetaServicePrincipalSynchronizationAccessToken.md

 ## SYNOPSIS
 Acquire an OAuth Access token to authorize the Microsoft Entra provisioning service to provision users into an application.

-> [!NOTE]
-> To view the v1.0 release of this cmdlet, view [Get-MgServicePrincipalSynchronizationAccessToken](/powershell/module/Microsoft.Graph.Applications/Get-MgServicePrincipalSynchronizationAccessToken?view=graph-powershell-1.0)

 ## SYNTAX

 ### AcquireExpanded (Default)